 The primary means of warning people to evacuate will be by door knocking in the areas identified in the maps.

-There will also be information on our local radio stations and on the Civil Defence webpage.
+There will be information on our local radio stations, Civil Defence webpage and social media.

 It's possible that evacuations for a distant event could last for 10 -12 hours, as there are many surges in a distant tsunami event.
 If inundation does occur then some areas may be closed for sometime.